 One of the most common mistakes people make when pitching to customers is to make their presentations too complex.
 They assume that because their customers are smart that they will be most comfortable with complex ideas and complex presentations.
 This is wrong.
 Complexity is off-putting.
 Our brains love simplicity.
 A great customer presentation should be made simple for your customer.

-Having worked on hundreds successful customer presentations, we often surprise ourselves how simple the best presentations become.
+Having worked on hundreds successful customer presentations with our presentation coaching, we often surprise ourselves how simple the best presentations become.
 But making complex presentations simple is hard work.
 Anyone can pack a presentation with bullet points.
 It takes real skill to convince customers with just a handful of words and diagrams on a page.

 5. Speak to your customer using their language